ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 #### Explanation
 - `-t`: Type, here we choose `ed25519`.
 - `-C`: Comment, defaults to `<username>@<computer name>`, you can omit this.
-- `-f`: File location, here I've chosen "github", but you can give it whatever name you desire.
+- `-f`: File location, here I've chosen "key_name", but you can give it whatever name you desire.
 In this example two files will be created:
-  * `.ssh/keys/github`: Private key.
+  * `.ssh/keys/key_name`: Private key.
-  * `.ssh/keys/github.pub`: Public key.
+  * `.ssh/keys/key_name.pub`: Public key.

 ### Create the ssh config file
 {{< tab >}}